Vs broad listening tools

 Broad listening finds mentions.
-ReplyRadar focuses on whether a visible thread is worth a helpful reply.
+ReplyRadar focuses on which conversations deserve founder attention.

 Broad listening finds mentions.
-ReplyRadar focuses on whether a visible thread is worth a helpful reply.
+ReplyRadar focuses on which conversations deserve founder attention.

 Manual search finds terms.
-ReplyRadar helps decide which matches deserve attention.
+ReplyRadar helps decide which matches reveal buying intent.

-The product is intentionally built for public replies where tone, timing, and context affect trust.
+The product is intentionally built for founder-grade demand discovery, customer research, and context-aware replies where timing and relevance matter.

 You need separate project context for different products or clients.